Welcome

 PID

-Frequently is used air data connection LPWAN (LoRaWAN or SIGFOX) via ISM radio band (433/868 MHz), WiFi or GSM networks in my projects.
-In the suche case are the MCU modules connected via data buses (SPI, UART) to small radio modules.
-Using the LoRa radio has many advantages over the WiFi or GSM networks, particularly in low power consumption.
-The radio modules LoRa use mostly the radio chip by Semtech.
-The modules included auxiliary circuits and IPEX or SMA connector for 433/866 MHz antenna.
+I use frequently air radio data connection LPWAN (LoRaWAN or SIGFOX) via ISM radio band (433/868 MHz), WiFi or GSM networks.
+In this case are the MCU modules connected via data buses (SPI, UART) to small radio modules.
+Using the LoRa has many advantages over the WiFi or GSM networks, particularly in low power consumption.
+The modules LoRa use mostly the radio chip by Semtech.
+The modules included auxiliary circuits and small IPEX or SMA connector for 433/866 MHz antenna.
 Power is mostly 3,3V.
-Some modules included together the MCU (mostly ESP32 or ARM STM32) and the radio chip.
+Some modules included together the radio chip and the MCU (mostly ESP32 or ARM STM32).
 The best solution is PSoC (Programmable System-on-Chip) where the ARM MCU and the radio are integrated on one chip (e.g. by Cypress).

-The topology is either end node (transmitter) connected via air to the node (receiver) within local network or some end nodes connected via air to a gateway controled by the network server (LoRaWAN).
-These ways can be output data from MCUs transmitted via air to data servers to control other processes (e.g. via MQTT broker) or can be stored and displayed via web interfaces.
-I use leased servers in cloudes or some cloude services.
-May be also used servers created within local networks e.g. lightweight servers created on Raspberry Pi.
+The topology is often the transmitter node connected via air to the receiver node or end nodes connected via air to the network server via radio gateway (LoRaWAN).
+Data from MCUs can be transmitted via air to data servers to control other processes e.g. via MQTT broker or can be stored and displayed via web interfaces.
+I use servers in computer cloudes and some cloude services.
+May be also used servers created within local networks e.g. lightweight servers created e.g. on Raspberry Pi.

 From the previous article may be clear I take fancy to IoT and LoRa technologies.
 We like SoC modules from HELTEC CubeCell Series.
 We use commercial radio network services LoRaWAN provided by CRA.
 Sometimes are used cloud services e.g. Microsoft Azure (IoTHUB) for data processing.

-I go in for RC models/drones and I use RC Flight Controllers (FC).
-I like some commercial boards e.g. MATEK F405-WING.
-The FC board consists of MCU (STM32) modul and sensors.
-Sensors are IMU (Inertial Measurement Unit) acts as 6-axis accelerometer/gyro and a pressure chip acts as the barometer.
-The IMU sensor is often MPU6000 and barometer BMP280 or DP310 chip.
-Current, power and temperature sensors are also embedded.
-The MCU I/O pins are led out on the board and may be connected via UART to other sensors (GPS, Compass, Pitot tube modules etc.), RC receiver (via Spektrum DSM SRXL2 on 2.4 GHz in my case) and other devices.
-Some MCU I/O pins are connected to servos and via Pulse Width Modulation (PWM) control flight surfaces for pitch, roll and yaw motion.
-Some I/O pins are also connected to the regulator (ESC) to control a DC brushless motor of the aircraft.
-The ESC regulator may be controled by PWM or digital signals (e.g. DSHOT).
+I am interested in RC models/drones and like to use Flight Controllers (FC).
+FC consists of MCU (STM32) and sensors connected via I2C/UART interfaces.
+The sensor acts as IMU (Inertial Measurement Unit) is 6-axis accelerometer/gyro and a pressure chip sensor acts as a barometer.
+The IMU sensors are chips MPU6000 or ICM42688 and the barometer BMP280, DPS310 etc. Current, power and temperature sensors are often also embedded.
+The MCU I/O pins are led out on the board and may be connected via UART to other sensors - GPS modul, compass or pitot tube modules), RC receiver (via Spektrum DSM SRXL2 on 2.4 GHz in my case) or other devices.
+Some MCU I/O pins are connected to servos via Pulse Width Modulation (PWM) and control flight surfaces for pitch, roll and yaw motion.
+Some I/O pins are also connected to the regulator (ESC) to control DC brushless motors for an aircraft.
+The ESC regulator may be controled by PWM or modern digital protocol e.g. DSHOT.

-The base part of the FC firmware is the software PID regulator and regulation loop.
-Inputs are data from sensors (IMU, barometer, GPS) and pilot commands from RC transmitter/receiver.
+The base part of the FC firmware is a software acts PID regulator and the regulation loop.
+Inputs are data from sensors and commands from RC receiver.
 The regulated quantity is the signal to the servos and ESC regulator of motor.
-This way can be reached the knowledge of actual 3D position and ability to autoregulated motion of the aircraft.
-As the FC firmware I mostly use open iNAV from GitHub or I develop own FC firmware using STM32.
+This way can be reached the knowledge of 3D position and ability to autoregulate motion of the aircraft.
+I mostly use open projects as iNAV or Betaflight.

-The RC models or drones with the FC are capable of auto balanced flight with RTH (Return To Home point as failsafe during loss od the controll signal) or Way Points mission capabilities.
-The great advantage of FC is rich flight information from embedded and connected senzors.
-Telemetry data are on-line transmitted to a ground station at the pilot.
-The ground station receive, decode and display flight data (speed, altitude, tilt, distance etc.).
-Can be used suitable protocols where telemetry data are coded, I use serial LTM (Light Telemetry Protocol) and MSP (Multiwii Serial Protocol).
-Telemetry data are transmitted via radio ISM band.
-Can be used 433/868 MHz (e.g. LoRa) or 2.4 GHz for short distance (Bluetooth or WiFi).
-There is also option to mix the flight video from a small board camera and telemetry data from FC sensors as OSD (On-Screen Display) and the final video signal transmit via board video transmitter (VTX) e.g. from ImmersionRC, received on the ground and display on a small monitor.
+The RC models or drones with the FC are capable to balancing flight, You can use RTH (Return To Home) or Way Points mission capabilities.
+The great advantage of FC are Telemetry data from embedded and connected senzors.
+Data can be transmitted to a ground station at the pilot.
+The ground station receive, decode and display flight telemetry data as speed, altitude, tilt, distance etc. via suitable telemetry protocols.
+I use serial LTM (Light Telemetry Protocol) or MSP (Multiwii Serial Protocol).
+Telemetry data can be transmitted via radio ISM band 433/868 MHz e.g. LoRa to Ground Station.
+There can be displayed on a small monitor or computer, save to storage or forward to data network.
+Bluetooth or WiFi (2.4 GHz) can be used for a short distanace.
+Also is an option to mix telemetry data as OSD with video from FPV (First Person View) analog/digital camera.
+Final video signal can be transmitted via board video transmitter (VTX e.g. ImmersionRC) and receive and display FPV video on the ground station.
 The video signal is transmitted often via 5.8 GHz radio band.
-This is useful for FPV flights.

 MCU LINKS